 * Neuroma.
 This when a nerve running between the bones of the foot get pinched by those bones, most often between the Met heads damaging the sheath that protects those nerves, this is something I always test for when fitting boots and take steps to make the boot more comfortable.

 Benefits of seeing an experienced professional boot fitter

 A good boot fitter can help you identify the features of your foot and leg anatomy that may impact on your skiing or riding, and work out ways to try and fix a problem that has developed.
 Boot stretching and inside shell grinding can fix certain problems, as can a custom footbed or an orthotic from a podiatrist.
 They can alleviate painful spots in the boot and give an overall firmer fit.

 Different brands of boots will suit certain foot shapes, such as people with a Mortons foot often find Atomic boots are a better fit.
-Your professional bootfitter will know which brands of boot are likely to suit your foot, and which will not.
+Your professional boot fitter will know which brands of the boot are likely to suit your foot, and which will not.